Why do startups fail?

 STEP 5: Create and iterate your MVP

 The major reason you are launching with MVP is to be able to add more features as the market demands.
-Since your purpose of going through the Product-Market Fit processes is to ensure you finally arrive at what the market really want.
+Since your purpose of going through the Product-Market Fit processes is to ensure you finally arrive at what the market really wants.

 It is the feedback from your target audience that will determine what more features you will add to the MVP in order to make your end product.
 Change is the only constant thing in life.
 This process is what you should go through over and over again.

-Why do you need product market fit?
+Why do you need a product market fit?

 As your market evolves, follow the trend in the needs of your target market.
 Make your product evolve with the market.